yongzesong/starter-hugo-research-group/content/tour/slider.md

 content:
   slides:
-    - title: 👋 Welcome to the group
+    - title: 💡 International Workshop on Spatial Association (IWSA)
-      content: Take a look at what we're working on...
+      content: We invite top researchers to give talks ...
       align: center
       background:
         position: right
         color: '#666'
         brightness: 0.7
         media: coders.jpg
-    - title: Lunch & Learn ☕️
+    - title: 👋 Welcome to the group
       content: 'Share your knowledge with the group and explore exciting new topics together!'
       align: left
       background: